A design-driven approach to innovation in health care, putting people at the centre and involving them in co-creating the future.

 Service design is a cross-disciplinary endeavour and it is extremely well suited for working with cross-functional health care teams, patients, families, and ourselves as practitioners.
 In my work, I have experienced the initial distrust in my abilities to design with clinical practitioners when I am not one myself.
 I have also experienced the shift in that mindset to one of appreciation for the “fresh eyes and perspective” that an outside design professional can offer — changing the conversations around what’s possible.

 Knowing that health care environments have so much at risk when engaging in innovation work, we are sensitive to language and conventions of those spaces and to the unique challenges faced by people who have devoted their working life to the care of people.
 With that in mind, Karen and I are refreshing our Moment Culture Scan for use in health care contexts.
 We plan to make this freely available to any health care organization or professional who wishes to begin their journey into understanding how the culture of working in these environments affects practice and outcomes.
-If you would like to be first to get the scoop on the new Culture Scan for Health Care, sign up below.
+If you would like to be first to get the scoop on the new Culture Scan for Health Care, get in touch.